 Please share the beauty of England by sharing this article...

 1. Bournemouth Beaches

 Bournemouth Pier and beach.
-Dorset Image by PoE member P. G. Wright
+Dorset - Image by PicturesOfEngland.com member P. G. Wright (view gallery)

 Bournemouth is a cosmopolitan, vibrant seaside resort and one of England's most popular since the Victorian era when the introduction of the local railways gave greater access to the area for the rest of the country's population.
 It has since remained a favourite destination for many, not least because of its beautiful 7 mile stretch of golden sandy beaches.